-- 1.15 Academic programmes and awards shall be conferred with the authority of the Senate following confirmation by the appropriate Progression and Awards Board (PAB)1 that a student has satisfied the requirements for an award.
-An award is conferred when the student is capped at Graduation in person or in absentia or, by determination of the Chair of Senate. - 1.16 The University's Research Degrees shall be conferred with the authority of the Senate on the recommendation of the Doctoral College.
-(See Chapter 4) - 1.17 The University's Higher Doctorates shall be conferred by the Senate on the recommendation of the Research & Enterprise Advisory Committee.
+- 1.15 Academic awards shall be granted by the School Board of Examiners, with the authority of Senate when a student has satisfied the requirements for an award.
+An award is conferred when the student is capped at Graduation or graduates in absentia.
+(See 1.33-1.36 for intermediate awards) - 1.16 The University's Research and Doctoral Degrees shall be granted with the authority of Senate by the Doctoral College Board following confirmation from a Doctoral College Review Board that a candidate has satisfied the requirements for an award.
+An award is conferred when the student is capped at Graduation or graduates in absentia.
+(See Chapter 4). - 1.17 The University's Higher Doctorates shall be granted with the authority of Senate by the Research & Enterprise Advisory Committee following confirmation that a candidate has met the requirements for an award.
+An award is conferred when the student is capped at Graduation or graduates in absentia.
 (See Chapter 4)